avivz450/A-GBusinessesPromotions/Documentation/Progress.md

 ## Plans
 ### Must have (by priority):

-+ DNS
+### Nice to have (by priority):
 + Add about us page
 + Filter businesses in 'Connect businesses' feature

-### Nice to have (by priority):
 + Add "ask to connect to my site"
 + Add "navigate to business feature (with google API)"
 + Add reviews to businesses